jonolt/mmusicc/README.md

 ## Metadata Music Control

-mmusic is a lightweight audio file and metadata control and synchronization program to transfer the changes in a master music library to a derived music library.
+mmusicc is a lightweight audio file and metadata control and synchronization program to transfer the changes in a master music library to a derived music library.
 New files or albums are converted and created with ffmpeg, changed metadata only is copied to.
 To accommodate the different tag types only a limited set of the most common metadata is supported.
 These are stored in the ID3 schema which can also be exported to a SQLite database.

 The folder structure and directory/file names must be identical, this should be given when this toll is used to one-way sync the parent directory.